-Hello, my name is Esther, and I am the owner of Chai Garden Shop.
+Hello, my name is Esther, and I am the owner of Chai Garden!

 I grew up drinking chai at 4 p.m. every single day.
 I have fond memories of "teatime" when I sipped on a hot cup of chai while chatting with friends after school.
 We liked to dunk our buns and biscuits into the hot, steaming tea.
 It was always too hot to drink so we'd pour it back and forth into an empty cup (the traditional Indian way) to cool it down, seeing how far apart we could stretch the cups without spilling.